 There are many reasons for choosing herbal medicine, but it often comes down to a personal choice.
-Here is a list of why people may choose herbal medicine:
+Here is a list of why someone may choose herbal medicine:

-- 1. It may be the form of medicine used at home or by friends. - 2.
+- 1. It may be the form of medicine they are familiar and comfortable with. - 2.
 It may have helped someone they know. - 3.
-A health care practitioner recommended it. - 4.
-No other treatments have helped a particular health concern. - 5.
-The medicines are readily available and can be purchased without a prescription. - 6.
-Plants can be gathered or grown and medicine prepared from these. - 7.
-Herbal medicines can be specifically prepared for the individual. - 8.
-They may be looking for an alternative to drugs. - 9.
-Herbal medicines may be less expensive than drugs. - 10.
-They may have political or personal reasons.
+A health care practitioner may have recommended it. - 4.
+No other treatments or pharmaceuticals have helped an individual health concern - 5.
+They are readily available and can be purchased without a prescription - 6.
+Plants can be gathered and grown and medicines can be made from these. - 7.
+Herbal medicines can be specifically prepared for an individual - 8.
+They may be looking for an alternative to conventional medications - 9.
+Herbal medicine may be less expensive than other medicines. - 10.
+They may have personal or political reasons for choosing herbal medicine.